luiscruz/udacity_data_analyst/P05/README.md

 email\_address | 34
 from\_poi\_to\_this\_person | 59

 Allocation across classes POI and Non POI is illustrated in the Figure below.
 Data is unbalanced, since we have considerably more data points for non POIs.
+This is an important characteristic since metrics such as accuracy are not suitable for model evaluation.
+In addition, Stratified Shuffle Split should be used to split data in train and test sets, to make sure the ratio of POI and non-POI is the same during training and testing.

 ![Data Balance](figures/data_balance.png)

 #### Outlier removal

 While analyzing Expenses using the plot below, an outlier was identified.